-We decided that Easter was a good time to switch DNS provider and to add the Cloudflare CDN, with Railgun.
+We decided that Easter was a good time to switch DNS providers and add the Cloudflare CDN with Railgun.

-We considered adding Pingdom RUM tracking but decided that it was a good idea to not add more scripts to our website.
-After all, the process was triggered by the lust to reduce usage of external scripts, and by increasing overall performance.
+We considered adding Pingdom RUM tracking but decided that it was a good idea not to add more scripts to our website.
+After all, the process was triggered by the lust to reduce the usage of external scripts and by increasing overall performance.
 Therefore we decided to go with the features of scripts we already had in place, which was Google Analytics.

 In addition, we are monitoring some of our sites with Pingdom.
 Pingdom has a “Page Speed” report which is run every half hour, and which can be run from different regions around the world.
 Our primary aim was to improve performance for the US visitors, so we added pagespeed reports that run from both the West and East coast of the US.

 The most common problem with website performance is the Time To First Byte (TTFB).
 A high TTFB is usually caused by slow server performance, or it may be caused by high latency on the client-server network connection.
 All our pages typically have an uncached performance of less than 250 ms, but response time increases with physical distance – and therefore changes when the client is located far from our hosting location.

 When you put a CDN in front of your website, it will add latency to the TTFB of your dynamic content.
 Accessing the origin server directly is faster than routing traffic over a CDN.
 The CDN will improve performance for cacheable elements, but a dynamic page will have to be fetched from the origin server, no matter what.